-The key scholarly contributions in this area tend not to focus on the being of potency and its importance for ontology, but on how the words dunamis and energeia extend from change to other things.
+The key scholarly contributions in this area tend not to focus on the being of potency and its importance for ontology, but on what other things the words dunamis and energeia extend to.
 Most scholars think that Aristotle extends these words from their change-related sense to a distinct being-related sense, thereby minimizing the importance of change for ontology.
 They translate this so-called ontological sense of dunamis and energeia as “potentiality” and “actuality,” or “possibility” and “reality.”
 I shall argue that this is misguided, and that the natural reading of the text is that potency and activity are extended not to second, “higher” senses of these terms themselves, but, instead, to the categorical concepts of material and primary being (ousia).

-It is not possible here to review all the interpretations of potency in Aristotle, but since our primary question concerns what potency is and how it is related to being, it will suffice to examine what scholars say about whether potency itself is split into change- and being-related senses.
+It is not possible here to review all the interpretations of potency and activity in Aristotle, but since our primary question concerns what they are and how they are related to being, it will suffice to examine what scholars say about whether potency and activity are themselves split into change- and being-related senses.

 To clarify what is at stake, and sharpen the point I am making in this chapter, it will be helpful to track out how scholars think change relates to being within the concepts of potency and activity.
-The most prominent views are (i) that potency’s ontological sense is possibility, and that for something to be possible is for it to depend on the real powers of existing things; (ii) that a thing’s potency implies that it has a certain kind of reality, that is, that it is a potentiality; (iii) that the two senses of potency and actuality are causal powers and their activity, and being-in-capacity and being-in-activity, where the latter pair are alternating modal states of categorical predicates; (iv) that the ontological sense of potency and actuality is not potentiality and actuality but material and form; and (v) that actuality means presence, disclosure, or manifestation, while potency is bound up with the negativity of non-disclosure.
+The most prominent views are (i) that potency’s ontological sense is possibility, and that for something to be possible is for it to depend on the real powers of existing things; (ii) that a thing’s change-related potency implies that it has a certain kind of reality, which means that it is a potentiality; (iii) that the two senses of potency and actuality are, on the one hand, causal powers and their activity, and, on the other, being-in-capacity and being-in-activity, where the latter pair are alternating modal states of categorical predicates; (iv) that the ontological sense of potency and actuality is not potentiality and actuality but material and form; and (v) that actuality means presence, disclosure, or manifestation, while potency is bound up with the negativity of non-disclosure.

-The key points in this review will be these: the ontological sense of dunamis and energeia is not (i) possibility-reality, as Charlton and Menn claim.
-Instead, (ii) as Frede argues, their claim to reality is implied by and entangled with the capacity to act. (iii) The modal interpretation of Frede’s view makes potentiality and actuality into mutually exclusive states of being, and ought to be set aside.
-But (iv), as Anagnostopoulos has shown, Met.
+I will make the following key points: the ontological sense of dunamis and energeia is not (i) possibility-reality, as Charlton and Menn claim.
+Instead, (ii) as M. Frede argues, the claim potency to reality is implied by and entangled with the capacity to act, that is, to start a change. (iii) The modal interpretation of dunamis and energeia makes potentiality and actuality into mutually exclusive states of being, so this view ought to be set aside.
+Moreover, (iv), as Anagnostopoulos has shown, Met.
 IX does not extend the concepts of potency and actuality to potentiality and actuality, but to material and form.1 This dismantles the textual basis for the claim that the words themselves have a separate ontological sense.
 Meanwhile, (v) some argue that the change-related sense of potency is already ontological, but the most notable proponents of this view, Heidegger and Agamben, define potency as a negation of actuality, which they also call “presence.”

 I make the case, below, for a position suggested by this overview of the literature, that the change-related sense is already ontological in the relevant sense, and that once this positive sense is fully grasped, it has become clear that it extends to and reinterprets material and form.
 In other words, by rejecting the distinction between the change-related and the ontological senses of potency and activity, we can understand much better the ontological meaning of the two concepts.

 I shall address these views in order.